live-clones/gmsh/README.txt

     ccmake ..

-  or you can specify options directly on the command line, e.g.
+  or you can specify options directly on the command line, for example

     cmake -DCMAKE_PREFIX_PATH=/opt/local ..

-  to specify the location of external packages installed in non-standard directories, or
+  to specify the location of external packages installed in non-standard directories,

+    cmake -DCMAKE_INSTALL_PREFIX=/opt

+  to change the installation directory, or

     cmake -DENABLE_FLTK=0 ..